/Looking For an Amazon FBA Course? Read This First

-If there's ever been a good time to consider selling on Amazon, it was yesterday.
-With the massive shifts in technology and logistics have come a tsunami-size e-commerce wave, only fueled by the COVID-19 pandemic.
 While selling on Amazon has existed for many years now, there has never been so much information accessible to current and potential Amazon sellers.
-Perhaps it's time to consider an Amazon FBA course, which has become a popular first step to beginning your e-commerce journey.
+Perhaps it’s time to consider an Amazon FBA course, which has become a popular first step to beginning your e-commerce business journey.

 Selecting the right Amazon FBA course is an important decision, and should be treated as an investment.
 While many courses are financially accessible to many, some charge upwards of thousands for the best ones.
-In this guide, we'll discuss what to look for in an Amazon FBA course, and whether or not you might need one - the answer might surprise you!
-With all that said, let's dive in.

 FBA stands for Fulfillment by Amazon, and is responsible for the majority of the logistics when buying on Amazon.com.
 Any time you purchase something on Amazon.com, and you see “Ships from: Amazon.com” or “Fulfilled by Amazon,” this is FBA working behind the scenes.

 FBA is responsible for two major phenomenons; Prime 1-day shipping, and the FBA business model.
 Anybody who shops on Amazon and uses Prime shipping knows the convenience of standard overnight shipping, and FBA is to thank for this.
-The FBA program is also responsible for the Amazon FBA business model, which has also gained serious traction in recent years.

 When selling on Amazon as a FBA seller, you are reaping the following benefits:

-• Storage of inventory at Amazon Fulfillment Centers
+- Storage of inventory at Amazon Fulfillment Centers

-• Fulfillment of your products' orders, from packaging and prepping to last-mile delivery
+- Fulfillment of your products’ orders, from packaging and prepping to last-mile delivery

-• Prime 1-day shipping for most customers
+- Prime 1-day shipping for most customers

-• Amazon's handling of returns, exchanges, cancellations, and customer service
+- Amazon’s handling of returns, exchanges, cancellations, and customer service

-• Low entry barrier to selling online, with most overhead taken care of
+- Low entry barrier to selling online, with most overhead taken care of

 Why would I need an Amazon FBA course?

-This question faces some serious debate, but many self-taught sellers will tell you that you don't.
-This isn't to say that there's no value to be gained from a course, but most of what a course can teach can also be self-taught.
+This question faces some serious debate, but many self-taught Amazon sellers will tell you that you don’t.
+This isn’t to say that there’s no value to be gained from a course, but most of what a course can teach can also be self-taught.

 However, this is a caveat to this.
-Just because something can be self-taught doesn't necessarily mean that it should.
+Just because something can be self-taught doesn’t necessarily mean that it should.
 Without any real education or experience with selling on Amazon, newbies are prone to making mistakes.
-Mistakes when selling on Amazon can be costly, both financially and with time, and can even risk more serious consequences.

-For these reasons, while am Amazon FBA course isn't required, it may make sense for those looking to optimize their business from day 1.
 There are different methods of learning the Amazon FBA business model, including mentorship, YouTube videos, Facebook groups, or a more structured approach.
-For many, the latter is the most effective, and can be found in abundance in the form of courses.
+For many, the latter is the most effective, and can be found in abundance in the form of FBA courses.

 Okay, I'm interested.
 What should I look for?

-While you likely wouldn't be advised to pick a course specially on its sponsored ads, there are some general guidelines that make a bit more sense:
+When considering amazon seller courses, it’s important to look at the variety of options available and their features.
+While you likely wouldn’t be advised to pick a course specially on its sponsored ads, there are some general guidelines that make a bit more sense:

 Cost

-This is the first and likely the biggest factor for most seeking an Amazon FBA course.
-While cheaper is generally better, that may not be the case in regard to courses.
-Most likely, any "free" course likely won't provide as much valuable information, and you may be risking a good amount of time.
+Most likely, any “free” course likely won’t provide as much valuable information, and you may be risking a good amount of time.
 Any course that is 100% free is free for a reason; the information you need is likely locked behind a paywall, and the free version serves as a teaser.

-As you will likely notice right off the bat, some Amazon FBA courses can reach sky-high prices.
-This doesn't necessarily mean they're worth it, though.
-Most of the information you'll need can likely be accessed at a lower-mid price point, and even then, most of that information can likely be found elsewhere for free.
+Most of the information you’ll need can likely be accessed at a lower-mid price point, and even then, most of that information can likely be found elsewhere for free, helping you maintain healthy profit margins.

 Our advice is to not pick a course on the cost alone, even though this is natural filter.
 With courses in this space, accurate, real-life applications are invaluable, as is a support system for once the course is over.